wmik/building-a-form/readme.md

    - Form component

 > Important: Learn to think in components.
 A component is the simplest unit of an application/website/e.t.c that can be reused, extended or configured independently.
 If it helps you could use lego blocks as a metaphor.
 Our goal is to use different independent lego blocks to build a larger lego "thing"

+3. Setup data flow
+   - Need to listen for `change` event in the input components
+   - Need to listen for `submit` event in the form